MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/ai-machine-learning-enterprise-security.md

 - To access data storages, create user-assigned managed identities, and grant them read-access roles on the storage.

-    - When data scientists create compute resources, they can assign the managed identities to computes to gain data access.
+    - When data scientists create compute resources, they can assign the managed identities to the computes to gain data access.
+    - For best practices, see [Authentication for data management and analytics](/azure/cloud-adoption-framework/scenarios/data-management/secure-authentication).

 In **data-centric pattern**, the workspace belongs to single data scientists who may be working on multiple projects.
 The advantage of this approach is that the data scientist can reuse code or training pipelines across projects.
 As long as workspace is limited to single user, data access can be traced back to that user when auditing storage logs.